 The Act on Due Diligence in Supply Chains is intended to strengthen the protection of basic human rights and enforce the ban on forced labour.
 Additionally, environmental provisions are also included, as they concern human health and shelter.

 The Act will come into force on January 1st, 2023, so companies have enough time to review and accordingly adjust their compliance management systems and processes.
 Initially, only companies with more than 3000 employees will fall under the scope of the Act.
 Then a year later the threshold will be reduced to companies with 1000 employees.
-Overall, that will be more than five thousand companies who will need to comply with the law.
+Overall, that will be more than five thousand companies that will need to comply with the law.
 Besides German entities, provisions of the law also affect foreign businesses, provided they have a branch in the country.

 Aim of the Due Diligence Law

 The purpose of the due diligence in supply chains law is to improve compliance with certain human-right prohibitions – child labour, child trafficking and prostitution, forced labour and slavery, debt bondage and the withholding of an appropriate wage, forced eviction and unlawful seizure of land.
 Furthermore, the law includes provisions regarding inadequate safety standards concerning workplaces and the work equipment.
-The lack of appropriate protective measures, the excessive physical and mental exhaustion, discrimination and payment inequality are also subject to the law.
+The lack of appropriate protective measures, excessive physical and mental exhaustion, discrimination and payment inequality are also subject to the law.

 Additionally, there are provisions pursuing environmental protection.
-These concern the prohibition of causing harmful impact on the soil, water, air, and depriving people from safe drinking water, food and shelter.
+These concern the prohibition of causing a harmful impact on the soil, water, air, and depriving people of safe drinking water, food and shelter.
 Also the law treats the production of mercury and the treatment of mercury waste (Minamata Convention), including production and use of chemicals in accordance with the Stockholm Convention.

 Under the scope of the law fall all steps that were taken by the supply chains in the process of production and delivery of the end product, starting with the extraction of the raw materials up to the delivery to the end consumer.
 All actions in relation to the product or service taken by the company or its direct, and/or indirect suppliers fall under the scope of law.